The College of New Jersey: Academic

-Global programs

-The TCNJ Center for Global Engagement works together with TCNJ faculty to offer undergraduate students a wide variety of programs, from short-term, faculty-led study abroad programs to semester- and year-long programs in dozens of countries.

 Rankings

-According to U.S. News & World Report’s recent rankings, TCNJ ranks #5 in the Regional Universities North category.
-U.S. News & World Report also ranks TCNJ the #1 in Top Public Schools in the Northeast USA, #2 in Best Colleges for Veterans, #7 in Most Innovative Schools, #6 in Best Undergraduate Teaching, top #100 in the United States in Best Value Schools as well as high ranking Engineering and Nursing programs.
-The Princeton Review, in their recent ranking, ranked TCNJ #47 for the "Best Value College" rankings.
+According to U.S. News & World Report’s 2022 rankings, TCNJ ranked #5 in the Regional Universities North category.
+U.S. News & World Report also ranked TCNJ #1 in Top Public Schools in the Northeast USA, #2 in Best Colleges for Veterans, #7 in Most Innovative Schools, #6 in Best Undergraduate Teaching, top #100 in the United States in Best Value Schools as well as citations for high ranking engineering and nursing programs.
+The Princeton Review, in their 2021 ranking, ranked TCNJ #47 for the "Best Value College".

 Campus life

 Residence halls

-First-year students at TCNJ are either given a room assignment in Travers/Wolfe Tower, Centennial Hall, or any empty rooms in the Allen/Brewster/Ely Complex.
-Second-year students live in New Residence, Allen Hall, Brewster Hall, Ely Hall, Norsworthy Hall, Eickhoff Hall, Cromwell Hall, and Decker Hall.
-There are currently plans to construct another building specifically for second-year housing.
-Upperclassmen typically live in Townhouses South, East or West, or in one of the two newly constructed apartment complexes; Phelps Hall and Hausdoerffer Hall.
-Upperclassmen may also live in one of the various College Houses that surround the campus.
+First-year students at TCNJ choose a room assignment in Travers/Wolfe Tower, Centennial Hall, Cromwell Hall, Norsworthy Hall or any room in the Allen/Brewster/Ely Complex.
+Second-year students live in New Residence, Eickhoff Hall, Townhouses East, and Decker Hall.
+Upperclassmen typically live in Townhouses South or West, or in one of the two apartment complexes; Phelps Hall and Hausdoerffer Hall.Upperclassmen may also live in one of the various College Houses that surround the campus.
 While 95 percent of first-year students live on campus, only 50 percent of upperclassmen live on campus, instead choosing to live in homes and apartments surrounding the college.

 Campus Town

-In 2013 groundbreaking began for The Campus Town complex.
+In 2013, groundbreaking began for The Campus Town complex.
 Consisting of seven buildings — Campus Town Clock Tower, apartments and recreation space — Campus Town was built by PRC Campus Centers LLC on 12 acres of property located on campus and it has 80,000 square feet of commercial space.

 The Campus Town complex has space to house 446 juniors and seniors in one-, two- and four-bedroom apartments.
 Each apartment has a living room/dining area, separate bedrooms, one or two bathrooms depending upon the unit, a full kitchen with a dishwasher and a full-sized washer and dryer.
-The complex has 500 parking spots.

 The Campus Town complex houses an 11,500-square-foot fitness center that replaced the college's 4,000-square-foot gym.
-The apartments and the fitness center are only open to the students, but the complex's retail stores will be open to the public.
+The apartments and the fitness center are only open to the students, but the complex's retail stores are open to the public.
 Barnes & Noble is an anchor tenant, with a 14,000-square-foot store.
 Other facilities include Panera, Jersey Mike's, a yogurt shop, sushi restaurant, convenience store and brewpub.